codio/site/source/docs/teacher/special/lexikon.html.md

 You can access the Lexikon at any time from within a coding project or tutorial Unit from the Tools menu.

 The Lexikon is organized into Topics.
-We currently have added Javascript, HTML, CSS, Python, Linux and Crunch.
+We currently have added Javascript and Crunch.
 However, we can easily add coverage for any other Topic.
 If you are interested in additional topics, please email support@codio.com.

 ![Lexicon](/img/docs/lexicon.png)